lukebayes/smocha/NOTES.md

 We have a composite tree structure that is being created in the form of Suites and Hooks.

 A Hook is a relatively simple container for a label and a handler.
 Hooks provide an ```execute()``` method which wraps and call the provided handler, which may be implemented as a synchronous method, an async method that receives a node style callback, or it might return a Promise.
 The Hook implementation hides these details from callers.
-When ```execute()``` is called, if the underlying handler is synchronous, nothing is returned, otherwise a Promise is returned.0
+When ```execute()``` is called, if the underlying handler is synchronous, nothing is returned, otherwise a Promise is returned.

 A Suite is a Hook that can compose any number of Suites and Hooks.
 The Suite implementation of ```execute()``` will cause all child Hooks to be executed.